Infosecurity Europe

 Cybersecurity is vital in manufacturing to protect critical systems, supply chains and sensitive data from evolving threats, ensuring operational continuity and resilience.

-This guide is designed to help cyber professionals who work in the manufacturing industry make the most of their visit to Infosecurity Europe, with a curated list of must-attend conference sessions, essential cybersecurity solutions and key exhibitors to check out.
+This guide is designed to help cyber professionals who work in the manufacturing industry make the most of their visit to Infosecurity Europe.
+Here are some of the conference sessions, cybersecurity solutions and exhibitors to check out.

-1. Guarding Critical Systems: IT-OT Security through Threat Detection
+1. Guarding Critical Systems: IT-OT Security through Network Visibility

 Company: Gatewatcher